innotrade/enapso-graphdb-admin/README.md

 # enapso-graphdb-admin
 Enapso Ontotext GraphDB 8.x Administration Toolbox for Node.js

-Admin client for OntoText GraphDB to easily perform administrative operations against your RDF stores, your OWL ontologies or knowledge graphs in nodes.js applications.
-This client supports an easy import of existing RDF stores and ontologies to Ontotext GraphDB by upload via file, strings or URLs in numerous formats.

-Future versions of this client will support the creation and listing of new repositories, the location and cluster management of Ontotext GraphDB as well as an easy export.
-Any questions and suggestions are welcome.
+Admin client for OntoText GraphDB to easily perform administrative and monitoring operations against your RDF stores, your OWL ontologies or knowledge graphs in nodes.js applications.
+This client supports an easy import of existing RDF stores and ontologies to GraphDB by upload via file, strings or URLs as well as an export in numerous formats and also a context management.
+You can monitor the cpu load and memory usage of GraphDB and run the garbage collector on demand to optimally trigger huge batch operations.
+Future versions of this client will support a user managememt, the creation and listing of new repositories as well as an location and cluster management of Ontotext GraphDB.

 This project is currently work-in-progress and will be subject to further changes until its version 1.0.
 Examples and documentation are pending and will be published soon.